A Course on the Introduction to Quantum Software Engineering: Experience Report

 The final exam accounted for 20\% of the overall course grade and was designed to assess conceptual understanding of quantum information, the ability to reason about quantum programs, and the capacity to interpret quantum software artifacts through an SE lens.
 All material covered in lectures was considered in scope.

 The exam consisted of approximately twenty multiple-choice questions.
-Representative examples of final-exam questions are provided in \apprefauto{sec:exam_examples}.
-These questions targeted conceptual definitions (e.g., superposition and entanglement), interpretation of short code fragments and quantum circuits, reasoning about measurement outcomes and probabilities, and identification of common misconceptions.
-They also covered SE-relevant topics such as testing limitations under quantum noise, low-level language abstractions, and security implications of quantum algorithms for PQC.
-The exam therefore assessed not only foundational quantum concepts, but also students' ability to connect those concepts to SE concerns such as testing limitations, abstraction level, and migration-related security risks.
-Although answers were selected from predefined options, many questions required intermediate analysis (such as tracing circuit behaviour or reasoning about amplitudes) to arrive at the correct response.
-Multiple-choice questions were chosen deliberately to reduce grading ambiguity in a first-time course offering.
+Representative examples are provided in \apprefauto{sec:exam_examples}{F}.
+Questions covered definitions, short code and circuit interpretation, measurement outcomes, and SE topics such as testing under noise, low-level abstractions, and PQC migration risks.
+Although answers were selected from predefined options, many questions required tracing circuit behaviour or reasoning about amplitudes.
+Multiple-choice questions were chosen to reduce grading ambiguity in a first offering.

-The exam was two hours in duration and was conducted in person under proctored, closed-book conditions, following standard institutional practice.
-The format scaled well to the cohort size, and overall student performance met expectations, with no undergraduate students failing the exam.
-In contrast, graduate students were assessed through research paper presentations, reflecting their distinct learning objectives (Section~\ref{sec:research_paper}).
+The exam was two hours in duration and was conducted in person under proctored, closed-book conditions.
+No undergraduate student failed it.
+Graduate students instead completed research paper presentations, reflecting their distinct learning objectives (Section~\ref{sec:research_paper}).